maro7tigre/PySignalDecipher/command_system/docs/component.md

 1. **Consistent Undo/Redo**: All changes, whether from direct API calls or UI interactions, are tracked in the same history
 2. **Automatic UI Updates**: When model properties change, UI widgets automatically update
+3. **Hierarchical Modeling**: Parent-child relationships and generations facilitate complex model structures
-3. **Separation of Concerns**: Each component focuses on a specific responsibility
+4. **Separation of Concerns**: Each component focuses on a specific responsibility
-4. **Extensibility**: New commands, widgets, or serialization formats can be added without changing existing code
+5. **Extensibility**: New commands, widgets, or serialization formats can be added without changing existing code
-5. **Persistence**: Application state, including UI layout, can be saved and restored
+6. **Persistence**: Application state, including UI layout, can be saved and restored
-6. **Type Safety**: ObservableProperty uses generics for type checking
+7. **Type Safety**: ObservableProperty uses generics for type checking

 ## Extension Points